-The port of Willemstad is located on the island of Curacao, an independent country that is part of the Kingdom of the Netherlands.
+The Cruise Port of Willemstad is located on the island of Curacao, an independent country that is part of the Kingdom of the Netherlands.
 Curacao is located off the coast of Venezuela.
 This island is part of the formation of islands called ABC (Aruba, Bonaire, Curacao).
 The Dutch-influenced architecture, with a touch of pastel Caribbean colours, is very picturesque.

 Discovered in 1499 by the Spanish, Curacao was taken over by the Dutch in 1634 to establish a naval base.
 The city of Willemstad, the capital and UNESCO site, is made up of two districts separated by a canal.
 The floating pedestrian bridge is a symbol of the city.